 years for a tie, for example, and three years for a womens blouse.

 If the drycleaner denies responsibility for a permanently damaged item,

-of DLI can submit it for a fee.)
+but a drycleaner that belongs to DLI can submit it for a fee.

 DLI is able to determine the cause of damage in many cases.
 If DLI determines